Breast Cancer: Introduction

 Invasive lobular carcinoma.
 This type starts in the milk-producing glands (lobules) and spreads outside the lobules.

-Here are a few less common types that you may hear about:
+These are a few types of invasive breast cancers that you may hear about:

 How breast cancer spreads